PythonAndGoCommunity/GoHomework/README.md

  - There no verbose mode and flag because logger any way logs full user's request.
  - Not implemented TAB completion of the commands in cli.

+ ## Notice
+ - Server & client will crash with non-existing flag's values.
+ - Not implented -help flah.